aaronpowell/aaronpowell.github.io/src/documents/posts/2010-09-22-lazy-keyedcollections.md

---- cson
+---
   title: "Using Lazy<T> with KeyedCollection"
   metaTitle: "Using Lazy<T> with KeyedCollection"
   description: "How to create and return KeyedCollection which use Lazy<T> under the hood"
   revised: "2010-09-22"
   date: "2010-09-22"
-tags: [".net","collections"]
+  tags:
+    - ".net"
+    - "collections"
   migrated: "true"
-urls: ["/lazy-keyedcollections"]
+  urls:
+    - "/lazy-keyedcollections"
-summary: """
+  summary: ""

-"""
 ---
 For a project which I'm currently working on I've got a few custom collections which I need to return from various methods on a data repository.
 There's a bit of heavy lifting that is done in each of the repository methods so I wanted to have a way which each of them could be lazy loading the items into the collection.
 This would also mean that if you're only wanting a subset of the collection you don't create all the objects.